-The spread of the novel coronavirus has prompted many of us to take spring cleaning to a whole new level, scrubbing down our smartphones, countertops and doorknobs multiple times a day.
-But good luck finding any alcohol-based disinfecting wipes or EPA-approved cleaners at your local store or online.
+The spread of the novel coronavirus has prompted many of us to take spring cleaning to a whole new level, scrubbing down our smartphones, countertops and doorknobs daily or multiple times a day.
+But here's the thing: That much disinfecting probably isn't doing you any good.

 "All that's required to kill the novel coronavirus is some good old-fashioned soap and water," says Jagdish Khubchandani, PhD, MPH, an epidemiologist and associate chair and professor of heath science at Ball State University.